 Coronavirus (COVID-19): What Do I Do If I Feel Sick?

-If you have a cough, a fever or difficulty breathing, and you are worried that you may have COVID-19, the disease caused by the new coronavirus, here are recommendations from Lisa Maragakis, M.D., M.P.H., senior director of infection prevention at Johns Hopkins, on what to do, step by step.
+If you have a cough, a fever or difficulty breathing, and you are worried that you may have COVID-19, here are recommendations from Lisa Maragakis, M.D., M.P.H., senior director of infection prevention at Johns Hopkins, on what to do, step by step.

 Coronavirus: What do I do if I Feel Sick?

 Unless it is an emergency, to reduce your risk of catching or spreading illness, stay home if you feel sick, even if your symptoms are mild.
 Do not go to work, school or public places, and avoid public transportation.

 If your symptoms are severe or you feel like you need medical care, call before you go to your health care provider.
 Describe your symptoms over the phone.

 If you have a medical emergency, call 911 and tell the dispatcher about your symptoms.

 When you call a health care facility, you will be asked about your risks for COVID-19.
 Risk factors include being unvaccinated, attending indoor events, recent travel to certain areas or exposure to an infected person.

 For instance, people calling Johns Hopkins Health System hospitals or clinics are asked:

 - Have you had close contact with someone diagnosed with COVID-19, the disease caused by the new coronavirus?
 (Close contact means having been within 6 feet of that person for an extended time or being exposed to their cough or sneeze.)

 - Do you have a cough, fever or chills, shortness of breath or difficulty breathing, muscle or body aches, sore throat, new loss of taste or smell, diarrhea, headache, new fatigue, nausea or vomiting, or congestion or runny nose?